antaresproject/docs/docs/core_modules/acl.md

 * Group level - area (level) ascribed to a group
 * Api - determining access through api

-The remaining part of the form defines the group's availability for particular system sections divided into the components:
+The remaining part of the form is determining group's availability for particular system sections divided into the components:

   ![AT_CTRL03.PNG](../img/docs/core_modules/control/AT_CTRL03.PNG)